spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-core-feature-walkthrough/persistence-acl-integration.md

 ![Module dependency graph](https://confluence-connect.gliffy.net/embed/image/15952dbf-4cef-49ee-b7fa-117d39c1c525.png?utm_medium=live&utm_source=custom)

 Merchant Portal comes with preconfigured [Persistence Acl](../persistence-acl-feature-walkthrough/persistence-acl-feature-walkthrough.html) feature in order to secure sensitive data.
-Out of the box it will create and assign set of Acl Roles for Merchant Users to restrict access to others merchant data on the system.
+Out of the box it will create and assign set of Acl Roles for merchant users to restrict access to others merchant data on the system.

 ## Merchant and MerchantUser setup workflow
 ![New Merchant and MerchantUser sequence diagram](https://confluence-connect.gliffy.net/embed/image/54b0907f-b289-42ab-9b5c-1566959896b0.png?utm_medium=live&utm_source=custom)
-During Merchant and MerchantUser create process, all the necessary ACL and Persistence ACL entities created.
+During `Merchant` and `MerchantUser` create process, all the necessary ACL and Persistence ACL entities created.
 This ensures the correct operation of the merchant portal, and at the same time, protects key merchant data.

 ### New merchant
-When a new Merchant is added to the system, a merchant-specific role is automatically created..
+When a new `Merchant` is added to the system, a merchant-specific role is automatically created.
-This role will be automatically added to all merchant users, and will allow them to operate with merchant-specific data: ProductOffer, ProductOrder, etc.
+This role will be automatically added to all merchant users, and will allow them to operate with merchant-specific data: `ProductOffer`, `ProductOrder`, etc.

 ### New merchant user
-When a MerchantUser is added to the system, a MerchantUser specific role is automatically created.
+When a `MerchantUser` is added to the system, a merchant user specific role is automatically created.
 This role is needed to manage the MerchantUser specific data (profile).

 The following roles are automatically added to the newly created MerchantUser: